MichaHofft/CreoPost/README.md

 # CreoPost

-CreoPost is a free, very simple post processor for converting Creo CL to GRBL gcode.
+CreoPost is a free, very simple post processor for converting Creo CL to GRBL G-Code.
 It does to pretend to be a full-fledged CAM post processor.

 # Use case